10 x +/- Solutions: Integrating Problems and Potential into a Self-Rescue for Our Species and Planet

 Fascism—while horrific—posed a specific, short-term threat to a relatively small percentage of the world’s population.
 Our current, all-encompassing ecological and economic crises, however, endanger all peoples, everywhere, for the rest of imaginable history.
 Because of the urgency of the present world situation, TRACES’ board of directors voted in June 2009 to expand and shift the focus of the organization to include not only political menaces to human well-being, but material ones as well

-In response to such sweeping inquiries, we are launching a large, comprehensive project.
-Given its size and diversity, we welcome various
+In response to such sweeping inquiries, we attempted to launch a large, comprehensive project.
+Given its size and diversity, we welcomed various

 levels of involvement or commitment